jcs090218/JCSUnity/docs/ScriptReference/GameObject/2D/2DGameObjects/JCS_2DTrackBullet.md

 # JCS_2DTrackBullet

-Bullet that will track the object.
+The bullet tracks the object.

 ## Variables